-You can be charged with Trespassing in Florida for being on someone’s property without permission.
+You can be charged with Trespass on Property in Florida for being on someone’s property without permission.
 Many people think there’s something called criminal trespassing, but the fact is that there’s no difference between trespassing and criminal trespassing.
 Any trespassing is criminal.

 While it may seem like getting busted for trespassing is no big deal, any criminal charge is serious, and you need to fight it.
 Even if charged as a misdemeanor, a conviction for trespassing can lead to fines, jail, probation, and a criminal record.
 If you’re facing trespassing charges in Florida, call 407-644-2466 and talk to the Orlando criminal defense lawyers at the Rivas Law Firm.